st-gille/semt/README.md

 Usage
 ---------
 Run `make doc` to create the documentation with doxygen.
-You can also download the documentation [here](https://github.com/downloads/st-gille/semt/semt-0-3-doc.tar.gz).
+You can view the documentation [here](http://www.numasoft.de/semt-doc/) or download it [here](https://github.com/downloads/st-gille/semt/semt-0-3-doc.tar.gz).
 There you will find an introductory example and the comprehensive API documentation.

 There are several example programs: